Nisker/Trashdetector/README.md

 # Trashdetector
-A tool to monitor trash status, for better routes.
+A tool to monitor trash status, to optimize trashtruk routes in Aalborg.